Seven Sentences for Someday: The Snowy Monday Edition

 1. When the kids are in public and behave so well that I just can’t believe it, I will never again rehash the experience with Adam (or anyone, for that matter), for that will only cement a meltdown at the nearest possible future moment.

-2. Having Adam around as a partner during Christmas time has countless benefits, not the least of which is his uncanny ability to remember to move Dobby the Elf into his daily hiding place—something I failed miserably at last year as he stayed in the same spot for 5 days straight and I blamed the children’s obvious misbehavior on his inability to take his eyes off them.
+2. Having the Mayor around as a partner during Christmas time has countless benefits, not the least of which is his uncanny ability to remember to move Dobby the Elf into his daily hiding place—something I failed miserably at last year as he stayed in the same spot for 5 days straight and I blamed the children’s obvious misbehavior on his inability to take his eyes off them.

-5. This is the last year for Santa for Jolie—she refused to tell me what she wants the big guy to bring her.
+5. This is the last year for Santa for J—she refused to tell me what she wants the big guy to bring her.
 She even went so far as to whisper in his ear when we went to see him this afternoon.
 Just a little test to see if he’s real.

 7. Backup my pictures.
-I seem to have lost a ton of pictures that I had earmarked to scrapbook later—including all of Jolie’s pictures that I took of her crossing the borders of the 37 states she’s visited.
+I seem to have lost a ton of pictures that I had earmarked to scrapbook later—including all of J’s pictures that I took of her crossing the borders of the 37 states she’s visited.
 I see many more road trips in our future.

 I love you all, some more than others.